tomsoutherland/vbm.py/README.md

 INSTALL

-The program is a single python script expecting to find python3 on your system.
+The program is a single python script with an additional configuration file.

 You will need to configure the variables in vbmconfig.py to reflect your environment.

 You can just check out the project then crete a symbolic link to the 'vbm.py' file in the